+Growing Unrest

 The beginning of February 1956 saw the outbreak of a comprehensive strike among white-collar workers in Israel’s public sector.
 The strike was a significant juncture in the gradual polarization between middle-class professionals and the Mapai government and Histadrut.

 The white-collar workers’ trade unions and their supporters in the political center and on the right – the Progressive Party, General Zionists, and Herut – heavily criticized both the government and the Histadrut for the ongoing wage restrictions inflicted on white-collar professionals, as opposed to skilled and unskilled manual workers, in light of the wage policy and egalitarian tax practices of the time.
 The government and Histadrut claimed that governmental intervention was necessary for mitigating deepening cleavages between immigrants and veteran citizens.
 The white-collar workers and their advocates on the right and center, however, believed the egalitarian rhetoric underscoring the authorities’ unjust wage policy was meant to veil the ruling party’s objective: to maintain dominance among the trade unions and voters of the predominantly Mizrachi proletariat.